VishnurajArjunasamy/python-whatsapp-bot/README.md

 > Please note, this is the hardest part of this tutorial.

 #### Start your app
-- Make you have a python installation or environment and install the requirements: `pip install -r requirements.txt`
+- Intall uv env library `pipx install uv`
+- To install the requirements run: `uv sync`
-- Run your Flask app locally by executing [run.py](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/run.py)
+- Run your Flask app locally by executing [uv run run.py](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/run.py)

 #### Launch ngrok